JohnminerIv/-JohnminerIv.github.io/README.md

-<h1 align="left">John Miner's Personal Website<h1>
+# John Miner's Personal Website

-<p align="left">This website is intended to last, so it uses minimal outside dependancies and a simple design.
-Feel free to use this as a template for your own personal websites.<p>
+This website is intended to last, so it uses minimal outside dependancies and a simple design.
+Feel free to use this as a template for your own personal websites.

-<p align="left">If you notice any issues or bugs please open an issue to let me know.<p>
+If you notice any issues or bugs please open an issue to let me know.